bokeh/bokeh/docs/bokeh/source/docs/dev_guide/setup.rst

 ``python -m pip install --no-deps .``
     Bokeh will be installed in the ``site-packages`` directory of your local Pixi environment.
 In this mode, any changes to the Python source code will have no effect until you run the installation command again.
+Unlike the ``-e`` mode above, there's no dedicated pixi task for this — run the command directly, or prefix it with ``pixi run`` from a standard terminal, e.g.
+    ``pixi run python -m pip install --no-deps .``.

 Running either of those two commands also builds and installs a local version of :term:`BokehJS`.
 If you want to skip building a new version of BokehJS and use a